jhan213/chill-employee-badge-maker/README.md

 ## Features
 One can generate employee badges from the terminal with this application.

 In order to run the application, the project directory must be downloaded.
-After download, from the root directory, run `dotnet run` to start the application.
+After download, navigate to the project's root directory in the terminal and run `dotnet run` to start the application.